saalfeldlab/render/README.md

     persisted collections of tile and transform specifications, and
   - a set of [Java clients] for processing/rendering data that utilize the [render web services] to retrieve and/or store persisted specifications.
+  - a [render-ws docker] for building a jetty based web-service

   ![Render Components Diagram](docs/src/site/resources/image/render-components.png)